nonpsycho/Analogue-of-the-fdupes-/README.md

 - "text/"

 ### Options:
--d  Delete duplicates automatically
+- d Delete duplicates automatically
--i     Interactive delete (ask before each deletion
+- i Interactive delete (ask before each deletion
--n     Dry run (only show what would be deleted
+- n Dry run (only show what would be deleted